 The list below is meant to serve as a reminder to instructors of the basic logistics required in field courses.
+Instructors in the AE program can expect updated checklists annually.

 Faculty, instructors and adjuncts are encouraged to review this list prior to departing for field courses and upon returning to campus.